MacBook avec code sur un bureau

 $init['theme_advanced_text_colors'] - '0f3134,6664655,0486d3';

-Add a class of your CSS
+Add a class from your CSS

 To start you have to activate the style selector